InspBarn/lmeca2300/project/README.md

 This folder aims to gather the project of lmeca2300 (Advanced Numerical Method) course at UCLouvain for academic year 2020-21.
 We study along this year the spectral method in aim to derive function.
 As a project, we were asked to present an implementation of the Cahn Hilliard integrator.
 As an objective of the project, we were also asked to prove that spectral methods are more interesting than classical spatial differentiation.

+## Dependencies

+Depencdencies for visualize the project are in the deps/ folder.
+Yet you need to have an accessible fft algorithm.
+We use for that purpose the FFTW3 library for which documentation can be found on http://fftw.org.
+Please follow the installation rules if you did not install it before.

 ## Compile the project

 It is composed of several directories including ./pylib/ and ./src/ where you'll find the python and de c library, respectively.